This page provides an

 painted in a sharp two-tone metallic

-gray/black paint scheme with silver striping and driver tires.
+gray/black paint scheme with silver striping, lettering and driver tires.
 The ACL

 herald on the tender was a separate embossed sheet metal disk which was

-attached to the tender, and which provided a dramatic change from
+attached to the tender providing a dramatic change from

 earlier engines which merely had "Atlantic Coast Line" lettered on the